srozemuller/rozemuller_blog/content/blog/2022-10-17-use-internal-azure-api-in-automation/index.md

 ```

 ### Authenticate to main.iam.ad.ext.azure.com
-To use the hidden API you MUST log in with a user for the first time.
+To use the hidden API you MUST log in interactively as a user for the first time.
 After login and user_impersonation you receive a refresh token.
 The permissions are based on the user's role.
 The refresh token can be used to reauthenticate later interactively without providing credentials.
 Make sure you put the token in a safe place!!
 (Azure KeyVault for example).
 A refresh token has a 90-day lifetime.
 If the token is used it refreshes (as the name says) to a new token that needs to be stored again.